 There are common themes in the answers, but despite this, no two answers were the same.

 And that’s what makes happiness so difficult to define on a larger scale: it’s entirely subjective.

-According to a study published last year, children find happiness in self-fulfillment through activities and hobbies, and relationships.
-A 2012 article reports that for elderly Chinese people, happiness is living with a grandchild, while living with one’s child can be detrimental to happiness.
+And according to a study published last year, children find happiness in self-fulfillment through activities and hobbies, and relationships.

 Just like in my impromptu survey, there are some recurring themes in these definitions of happiness, but they are still unique to the specific demographic groups.